Answered By: Colin Magee Last Updated: Jul 09, 2020 Views: 719

-Primo is a good search engine to use if you have a broad topic, you are just starting out your research, or you are wanting to find a lot of different types of information on a topic.
+Primo isn’t a database.
+It links you into the databases from the search results.
+Use it when you want to find a lot of different types of information on a topic, or when you’re just starting out your research.
 While Primo offers the convenience of searching everything in one interface, sometimes the amount of information retrieved can be very overwhelming.

 Use the search box to conduct a basic search.
 You can also conduct an advanced search, or use the dropdown menus below the search box to narrow your search.

 “All items”: You can narrow your search to specific resource types, like books or articles

 “That contain my query words”: you can narrow your search for results that contain an exact phrase or that begin with your search terms